usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Did You Enjoy Your Time Here...?_, by PremRock
+- _Crack the Skye_, by Mastodon
 - _Sortilège_, by Preservation, Gabe 'Nandez
 - _Forty_, by Blu, August Fanon
 - _Sunshine and Balance Beams_, by Pile
 - _God Does Like Ugly_, by JID
 - _Carry Me Along, Blind Dog_, by page girl
 - _Cleaning Out The Empty Administration Building_, by R.J.F.
-- _Alfredo 2_, by Freddie Gibbs, The Alchemist

 </details>